-Trough the history of information processing, the computer technology and the application design consisted constant development and improvement in order to make business more efficient, more manageable and more concurrent that is especially of importance in the globalized economy.
+The world computing infrastructure is developing from large scale distributed systems and peer-to-peer systems to the recently deployed grid and cloud computing.
+There is an acceptable notion stated that there is a trend towards distribution and the application design consisted constant development and improvement in order to make business more efficient, more manageable and more concurrent that is especially of importance in the globalized economy.
 In the time of centralized systems, the computer systems were not interconnected and information was on media storage that was the tool for moving computerized data from one to another place of entire business organization.
 This scenario has been changing by distributed systems that started as the management model in the stage of minicomputers implementation, and it has been raised by personal computers dissemination through the organization sites.
 The computers and their data were often isolated from the main processing and business network.
 Thus, there was the need for connectivity and data integration.
 Once personal computers became part of the overall computing strategy, the problem of successful managing of these distributed systems begins to affect every serious business strategy.
 Because the enterprise computing environment became increasingly difficult to manage, distributed information processing took a place as the central solution for system management success.
 This trend continued with the Web platforms that created new possibilities for integration and platform independence.
 This also created the ability to provide centralized management of Web servers.
-New Web-based systems are complex combinations of networking computing technology.
-Thus, a distributed services model for management was created.
+New Web-based systems are complex combinations of networking and computing technology.
+Thus, a new distributed services model for management was created.
 Internal and external users of the systems were connected to many different applications, hosted on many different servers.
 The fundamental information models built for office and enterprise networks are useful for sharing files and executing transactions, but they simply do not fill the needs of embedded systems.
 In real-time networks, the main problem still exists and it is consider finding and disseminating information quickly to many nodes.
 These problems are the object of grid and cloud computing scenarios introduced primarily to fully capture current information technology capabilities for producing the most efficient information processing system that modern business need.